andrewchambers/gslite/README.md

   gslite list [-stat] gs://BUCKET/OBJECT
     Print all object information under the given path.

-  gslite rm [-r] [-j=$NUM_PARALLEL] gs://BUCKET/OBJECT
+  gslite rm [-r] gs://BUCKET/OBJECT
-    Remove an object, do nothing if it didn't exist.
+    Remove an object, do nothing sucessfully if it didn't exist.
     If -r is specified, will delete following the same rules that list follows.

-  gslite mb -google-cloud-project PROJECT NAME
+  gslite mb [-storage-class=CLASS]
+            [-location=LOC]
+            [-public-access-prevention=inherited|enforced]
+            [-google-cloud-project=PROJECT] NAME
-    Create a bucket.
+    Create a bucket, project defaults to $GOOGLE_CLOUD_PROJECT.

   gslite rmb gs://BUCKET/
-    Delete a bucket.
+    Delete a bucket, do nothing successfully if it didn't exist.
 ```